HyDE-Project/Hyde-site/src/content/docs/guides/cli.md

 <br/>

-Hyde-cli is a CLI tool for [HyDE](https://github.com/prasanthrangan/hyprdots).
+HyDE-cli is a CLI tool for [HyDE](https://github.com/prasanthrangan/hyprdots).
 This repository contains scripts that, while may not be perfect, could provide a better way to manage your HyDE installation.
 For example, we have a functional TUI restore tool that follows `restore_cfg.lst`, power-saving options that could be useful for laptops, and much more!

 </div>

-> [!CAUTION]
-> While Hyde-cli is stable, it is important to note that these scripts do alter and *could* potentially mess up your system configuration.
+> 🚨 While HyDE-cli is stable, it is important to note that these scripts do alter and *could* potentially mess up your system configuration.
 > We ask that you use this tool carefully and report any bugs you find.

 ## Installation